SABS-R3/software-engineering-day6/_episodes/02-automatically-testing-software.md

 ~~~
 {: .language-bash}

-Now if you look at `requirement.txt` you'll see `pytest-cov`, you'll notice it has a line indicating our `swc-intermediate-template` package is installed in edit mode, along with a GitHub repository URL to locate it.
-Before committing it to GitHub, we should remove this line, since we only need it for development.
+Now if you look at `requirement.txt` you'll see `pytest-cov`, you'll notice it has a
+line indicating our `inflammation` package is installed in edit mode, along with a
+GitHub repository URL to locate it.
+Before committing it to GitHub, we should remove
+this line, since we only need it for development.
 Do that now, and once done:

 ~~~
 $ git add requirements.txt